macnetic/faust/gen_doc/install_pyfaust_in_venv.md

 All the dependencies will be downloaded and installed by the command above.

-You can launch a test python command to valid the installation:
+You can launch a test python command to validate the installation:

 	$ python -c 'from pyfaust import version; print(version())'